open-science-promoters/contibutor_manager/README.md

 # like a reference managers, but for author lists:

-ultimate goal: using a software to manage scientific publications author list, the same way reference managers work. next step: create author lists from orcid numbers
+Ultimate goal: using a software to manage scientific publications author list, the same way reference managers work.
+Next step: create author lists from orcid numbers

 # Step one: the contributor list creator